ucloud/terraform-provider-ucloud/website/docs/r/eip.html.markdown

 * `charge_type` - (Optional) Elastic IP charge type.
 Possible values are: `year` as pay by year, `month` as pay by month, `dynamic` as pay by hour (specific permission required).
 (Default: `month`).
 * `name` - (Optional) The name of the EIP, which contains 1-63 characters and only support Chinese, English, numbers, '-', '_', '.'.
 If not specified, terraform will autogenerate a name beginning with `tf-eip`.
 * `remark` - (Optional) The remarks of the EIP.
 (Default: `""`).
-* `tag` - (Optional) A mapping of tags to assign to VPC, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
+* `tag` - (Optional) A tag assigned to Elastic IP, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).

 ## Attributes Reference